justinwoo/my-blog-posts/archive/2018/2018-06-22-managing-psc-package-sets-with-dhall.md

 * Psc-Package is basically a glorified set of shell scripts
 * Only having a packages.json file in the repo you point to from psc-package.json matters
-* packages.json is pretty terrible to edit since it's a giant blob, meaning that every time you rebase your package-sets fork to "update", you get a giant useless diff\
+* packages.json is pretty terrible to edit since it's a giant blob, meaning that every time you rebase your package-sets fork to "update", you get a giant useless diff
 * packages.json isn't checked in any way, it's just your typical dynamically typed hell
 * purescript/package-sets isn't even "official" in any meaningful way -- it's just some community-gathered information
-* you should *absolutely* have your own fork of package-sets to manage package sets for your projects, which is unlike spoon-fed solutions out there
+* you should *absolutely* have your own fork of package-sets to manage package sets for your projects, which is unlike other spoon-fed solutions out there

 With all of these negative characteristics, it only makes sense to not use purescript/package-sets, right?
 We might as well look for a solution that is...

-* Can merge multiple sets of packages easily
+* Able merge multiple sets of packages easily
 * Typed
 * Easy to use
-* Can maybe even support a local overrides workflow, for when you need specific overrides that won't be shared with other projects you have
+* Able to maybe even support a local overrides workflow, for when you need specific overrides that won't be shared with other projects you have

 Luckily, those goals are fairly easy to target with Dhall.